Percy Henn: Guildford Preparatory School

 In 1912, a Cecil Priestley was temporarily employed by Henn as a member of the Guildford Grammar School staff.
 It seems today that he conceived the idea of a Guildford Preparatory School.
 Henn was enthusiastic about this, however the Guildford Preparatory School did not integrate with the main Guildford Grammar School until 1921, when it became Guildford Grammar Preparatory School, and Priestley resigned from his position as the Head of the Prep School around this time.

 Henn became canon of St George's Cathedral, Perth in 1921.
 He has a Guildford Grammar School house named after him, Henn's House, founded 1927.

-1925 – death
+Later life and death

 Henn left his job as Headmaster at Guildford Grammar School in 1925 and returned to England.
-However, he could not be kept away from Western Australia and returned again to become founding warden of St. Georges College, within the University of Western Australia.
+However, he could not be kept away from Western Australia and returned again to become founding warden of St Georges College, within the University of Western Australia.
 Henn retired permanently to Perth in 1933 and died in 1955, age 90.
 Henn's ashes reside in the Guildford Grammar School Chapel, with a stone slab to commemorate this situated on the north side of the sanctuary.